adansinghani1/PLC/Assignment1/README.md

-This folder entails the assignments for Assignmment or Homework 1
+This folder entails the filesfor Assignmment or Homework 1